aolsenjazz/feeder-node/README.md

 Modifies the batch size processed by `ScriptProcessorNode`.
 This does not affect `AudioWorklet`s as they're stuck at 128.

 #### `bufferThreshold`
 FeederNode buffers this many samples (per channel) before propagating to the next `AudioNode` in the graph.
-Higher values (16000-32000) can be useful to guarantee seemless audio if playing back in real-time, though lower values result in lower latency.
+Higher values (16000-32000) can be useful to guarantee seamless audio if playing back in real-time, though lower values result in lower latency.

 #### `bufferLength`
 The total amount of data which can be buffered at a time.
 If you try to buffer more data than this, you'll end up overwriting older data.

-#### `resampleConverterType`
+#### `resampConverterType`
 Converter types are as follows.
 More information can be found at the [libsamplerate website](http://www.mega-nerd.com/SRC/api_misc.html#Converters).
 ```javascript
 const ConverterType = {